pete-debiase/Comprog/README.md

 ## Solution Records / Notes
 _Initial Solution Legend_:
-- 😶: _I implemented a non-optimal solution on my own._
+- 😶 : _Solved non-optimally on my own._
-- 😊: _I implemented an optimal solution on my own._
+- 😊 : _Solved optimally on my own._
-- 🧐: _I implemented a novel solution better than anything available at the time (in terms of style and/or performance)._
+- 🧐 : _Solved in novel, cleaner, or more performant way than current alternatives._

 #### [1.
 Two Sum](https://leetcode.com/problems/two-sum/)
 Solutions that are O(n^2) and O(1) in time and space, respectively, can often be improved to be O(n) in both time and space.
 In most cases, space is cheap, while time is precious.